 But the good news is this is the final sprint and the reward for crossing the finish line comes in the form of Netflix binges, lazy days by the pool and the rush that comes with shutting off your alarm clock until the fall.
 You’ve got this!

 I’m not only writing this today to give you a pep talk.
-I’m actually here to help you make the most of the end of the year by sharing with you a list of five things you should take the time to clean out before this school year ends to help with your classroom organization for the new year.
+I’m actually here to help you make the most of the end of the year by sharing with you a list of 5 things you should take the time to clean out before this school year ends.
+These small actions will help with your classroom organization for the new year.
 Read the classroom organization tips for end of the school year below!

 Go through all the books.
 Remove any that are damaged.
 Repair them if you can or recycle them if they have lived a full life and are not worth resuscitating.
-If you are changing grade levels take this opportunity to store or donate any books that won’t be needed.
+If you are changing grade levels, store or donate any books that won’t be needed.

-- C) has more than a cm of glue showing when you crank it all the way out
+- C) has more than a centimeter of glue showing when you crank it all the way out

 Have your students inspect and remove things like 1 inch, wrapperless crayons, inkless markers and color pencils that looked to have been whittled or attacked by beavers.